aryxmega/awwwry/_projects/2020-02-10-grid-system.md

 ```
 {% endraw %}

 Creating a three-column layout is supes simps (this will scale each column down to 100% width on mobile).
-Wrap the .block's in a .wrap class to clear the left floats.
+Wrap the `.block`'s in a `.wrap` class to clear the left floats that floatin' around `.block`.

 #### Customizing your grid
-Maybe you want to kick-it old school and create a two-column layout — it's mad simps.
-All you need to know is basic math (as long as the .block- classes equal 100%, it will be fire).
+Maybe you want to kick-it old school and create a two-column layout based on percentage.
+It's mad simps.
+All you need to know is basic math.
+As long as the `.block-` classes equal 100%, shit'll be fire, son.

 {% raw %}
 ```html